 Generally, most car accident cases are resolved with the insurance company or during settlement negotiation.
 They rarely reach the trial phase.

 In Kentucky, there are no car accident damages caps.
 The state allows you to recover both economic and noneconomic damages, which typically include costs for vehicle repair or replcaement, pain and suffering, medical expenses, rental cars, lost wages, and loss of affection or companionship.

 Kentucky applies the "pure comparative negligence" rule, which allows you to recover damages even if you were more at fault than the other driver.
 For example, the total amount of damages is $100,000, and you were 99 percent at fault, and the other driver was 1 percent at fault.
 You can still sue the other driver to recover $1,000, which is 1 percent of the total amount of damages.

 How Long Do I Have to File a Car Accident Lawsuit in Kentucky?

 You have one year to file a lawsuit for personal injury and two years for property damage.
 The time starts to run on the date of the accident.
 If you don't file a claim within this time period, courts will deny your case and you won't be able to recover any damages.

 Kentucky is one of the few states that follow the no-fault system, which can make a simple car accident case complex.
-If you believe you're being inadequately compensated or want to file a lawsuit, contact an attorney in your area for a free claim evaluation.
+If you believe you're being inadequately compensated or want to file a lawsuit, contact a skilled car accident attorney in Kentucky today.
 You should act promptly to sort out legal consequences and options because Kentucky has a strict one-year deadline to bring a lawsuit for personal injury.